 One of the fun things about living and traveling abroad is that we get to add to our own little holiday festivities as we discover new traditions from our host country.
 An interesting holiday that people celebrate here in Quito, Ecuador for Halloween is Dia de los Difuntos or Dia de los Muertos (Day of the Dead).
 This celebration takes on a very reverent and spiritual focus versus our fun pumpkins and trick or treating kind of festivities.
 From what I am told the Day of the Dead here has origins from the indigenous Indians and mixed with Catholic beliefs.
 It’s a time to commemorate their loved ones who have passed away.
 Some think upon them, others set up altars and others just enjoy the food: the Guaguas de pan and colada morada.

-Halloween as with any other holiday or tradition we don’t mind learning and experiencing the various festivities but if they don’t interest us then we move on and take it as a learning experience.
-Halloween for many involves witchery (is that a word) and other things that don’t align with our beliefs and family values.
-So we enjoy the more light hearted festivities of Halloween like dressing up and trick or treating.
-Day of the Dead is not a custom we have ever participated in but last week we enjoyed the yummy Guagias de pan and colada morada and invited our neighbors to decorate them with us.
+As we learn and explore other holidays or traditions, we take it as a learning experience.
+But if they don’t interest us or align with our values and beliefs, then we move on and take it as a learning experience.
+Halloween for example, for many involves witchery (is that a word) and other things that don’t align with our beliefs and family values, so we enjoy the more light hearted festivities of Halloween like dressing up and trick or treating.
+Day of the Dead is not a custom we have ever participated in but last week we enjoyed the yummy Guagas de pan and colada morada and invited our neighbors to decorate them with us.
 It was a fun time getting to know our neighbors in our little community and it also gave us an opportunity to learn more about this tradition.

 If you want to make this Halloween Tradition from Around the World an educational activity you can share with your child or class a bit more about the country of Ecuador, here are some fun facts for kids on Ecuador.